axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 - Introduced new approach to customize :ref:`Portal Case Item details <customization-case-item-details>`.
 Now, your case information in Case details page and Case Info dialog is the same

-- Introduced new approach to customize :ref:`Portal Task item details <customization-task-item-details>`.
+- Introduced new approach to customize :ref:`Portal Task Item Details <customization-task-item-details>`.

 - Introduced new Portal Setting ``Portal.ShowButtonIcon`` to control visibility of icon of button in Portal.